NavinBondade/Python-Code-Fixer-and-Explainer/README.md

 <p align="center">
 <img src="https://www.simplilearn.com/ice9/free_resources_article_thumb/Best_AI_Code_Generators.jpg">
 </p>
 <p>Writing functional code is not an easy task as it involves many types of complexities.
 It requires a strong understanding of the programming language and brilliant debugging skills.
 Developers have often found either writing very unoptimal code or totally lost in resolving bugs and errors.
-In order to make it easy, I have developed an AI system that writes Python code as per the provided question.
-The system is also capable of fixing your Python code with one click and explaining the error and its solutions.
+In order to make it easy and less time-consuming, I have developed an AI system that writes Python code as per the user-provided question.
+The system is also capable of fixing errors in your Python code, explaining the error and its solutions, and commenting out the entire code.
 </p>
 <h2>Libraries Used</h2>
 <ul>